-AP source: Marlins acquire Straily for minor leaguers
+Marlins acquire RHP Straily from Reds for 3 minor leaguers

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-The Marlins earlier acquired another former Reds pitcher, Edinson Volquez.
-Their revamped rotation will include holdovers Wei-Yin Chen, Adam Conley and Tom Koehler following the death last September of ace Jose Fernandez in a boating accident.

-Miami’s starting five went a combined 49-43 last year.
-The Marlins are also expected to have a strong and deep bullpen led by holdover closer A.J.
+The rotation will also include holdovers Wei-Yin Chen, Adam Conley and Tom Koehler.
+Miami’s starting five went a combined 49-43 last year, and manager Don Mattingly also expects to have a strong and deep bullpen led by All-Star closer A.J.
 Ramos.

-Straily has a career record of 27-21 with a 4.24 ERA.
-He tied for the most homers allowed in the NL last year with 31, but as a flyball pitcher he’s a good fit for spacious Marlins Park.
+Straily, 28, has a career record of 27-21 with a 4.24 ERA.
+The right-hander tied for the most homers allowed in the NL last year with 31, but as a flyball pitcher he’s a good fit for spacious Marlins Park.

 Miami will be Straily’s fifth team since he broke into the majors in 2012.
 He has also pitched for Oakland, the Cubs and Houston.